Properties of using Fisher information gain for Bayesian design of experiments: Background

 \subsection{Fisher information gain}

 \cite{walker2016} recently proposed the Fisher information gain (FIG) utility

-the difference between the squared Euclidean length of the $p \times 1$ gradient vectors of the log posterior and prior pdfs.
+the difference between the squared Euclidean length of the $p \times 1$ gradient vectors of the posterior and prior log pdfs (assuming that these gradients exist).
 The length of the gradient vector of the log pdf of a continuous distribution provides a measure of information provided by the distribution.
 The FIG utility gives the gain in this information provided by the posterior compared to the prior.
 A design that maximises the expected Fisher information gain $U_{FIG}(\bD) = \mathrm{E}_{\by, \btheta \vert \bD} \left[ u_{FIG}(\btheta, \by, \bD) \right]$ is termed FIG-optimal and denoted $\tilde{\bD}$.